FAIRmat-NFDI/AreaA-Documentation/tutorial/brainstorming_tutorial.md

       - entry references
     - fill out entry manually and by dropping a file which gets parsed an populates quantities
     - normalization functionality
+    - seperate files (specified in more advanced)
     - search your data (not results section)

-  - write schema file
+  - write schema file --> Hampus
     - what is yaml file, intendations
     - add one section with one quantity
     - upload and test it -->
     - which quanities do we have?
-  - more advanced usage of NOMAD:
+  - more advanced usage of NOMAD: --> Hampus

     - xlsx parser (15min)
     - plotting  (15min)